 But don’t stop there.
 Use a good CRM program so you can track these relationships.
 The best CRMs will allow you to email contacts directly and setup automatic reminders.

 What’s your take?
 Let us know in the comments section below!Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.